Geoff Chappell - Software Analyst

 WARNING: The Intel 80386 CPU in this computer does not reliably execute 32-bit multiply operations.
 Windows will USUALLY work correctly on computers with this problem but may occasionally fail.
 Contacting your hardware service representative and replacing your 80386 chip is strongly recommended.
 Press any key to continue...

-Two of the several other phrasings of this warning from the Windows that runs on DOS are presented by Microsoft for the Knowledge Base article Windows and Early Intel 80386 CPU 32-Bit Operations (Q38029, apparently long gone from Microsoft’s website).
+Two of the several other phrasings of this warning from this and later versions of the Windows that runs on DOS are presented by Microsoft for the Knowledge Base article Q38029 Windows and Early Intel 80386 CPU 32-Bit Operations (apparently long gone from Microsoft’s website).
 By the time of Windows 95, the warning was a little reduced and softened (and was no longer particular to Intel):

 WARNING: The 80386 processor in this computer may not reliably execute 32-bit multiplication.
 Windows may occasionally fail on this computer.
 You may want to replace your 80386 processor.
 Press any key to continue...

-See that for both its operating systems of the time, Microsoft is explicit that its reason for warning about this stepping is exactly what it has tested.
-For the others, it’s not at all clear how what’s tested could matter enough to Windows (or even to any program or driver that’s ever written to run on Windows) to make the processor unsafe to use.
-More credible is that these tests are safe ways to identify processors that are separately known to have more serious faults.
+These descriptions in text leave a useful point for history.
+For this stepping, what Microsoft warns about is exactly what was tested.
+For the other steppings, both of the 80386 and 80486, it’s hardly obvious how what’s tested could matter enough to Windows (or even to any program or driver that’s ever written to run on Windows) to make the processor unsafe to use.
+More credible is that what’s tested is not itself what matters but is only a safe way to identify processors that are separately known to have more serious faults.

 The instruction whose support is tested for model 1 stepping 0 has the two-byte opcode 0x0F 0xA6 followed by a Mod R/M byte and by whatever more this byte indicates is needed.
-Intel’s Introduction to the 80386 Including the 80386 Data Sheet (order number 231746-001, dated April 1986) has this opcode as xbts in its table of instructions—and gives not just its encoding but its clock counts.
+Intel’s Introduction to the 80386 Including the 80386 Data Sheet, Order Number 231746-001, dated April 1986, has this opcode as xbts in its table of instructions and gives not just its encoding but its clock counts.
+In a separate overview of the instruction set, this same data sheet expands the xbts mnemonic to Exact Bit String, though Extract Bit String must be what’s intended.

-Confusion certainly followed.
+The cmpxchg instruction that had been at 0x0F 0xA6 was by then at 0x0F 0xB0.
+Confusion certainly did follow, including at Microsoft.
 See, for instance, the following line from a file named DISASM.H in the Dr. Watson programming sample in Microsoft’s Win32 SDK, later named Platform SDK, at least until 1997:

 dszCMPXCHG,O_bModrm_Reg, /* A6 XBTS */